umar-hasanov/github-final-project/CODE_OF_CONDUCT.md

 This Code of Conduct is adapted for the IBM Full Stack Software Developer Certificate Course and is inspired by the principles of respectful and inclusive learning.

 For any questions or concerns related to this code of conduct, please contact the course instructors or administrators.

+## Enforcement Guidelines

+Community leaders will follow these guidelines when enforcing this Code of Conduct:

+1. **Correction** – A private, written warning for inappropriate behavior.
+2. **Warning** – A formal warning issued after repeated violations.
+3. **Temporary Ban** – Temporary removal from community participation.
+4. **Permanent Ban** – Permanent exclusion for severe or repeated violations.